 We pride ourselves on the level of quality and choice we provide for our clients who want a fully tailor made holiday.
-One of our well-travelled experts will be able to advise on the accommodation best suited to your needs, the sights you should visit (and those to avoid!) and the best walks and activities matched to your ability.
+One of our well-travelled experts will to advise on the accommodation best suited to your needs, the sights you should visit (and those to avoid!) and the best walks and activities matched to your ability.
 In short, we will work together with you to create your perfect holiday.
-If you would like to explore the idea of a Tailor Made holiday with Mountain Kingdoms then please call us on +44 (0)1453 844400 or see the Tailor Made pages of our website for further inspiration.
+If you would like to explore the idea of a Tailor Made holiday then please contact us or see the Tailor Made pages of our website for further inspiration.